Doggo 108

 🏅 End of Season

 When the regular season closes, final standings are locked.
 The Managed Team League champion is crowned.
-The largest surviving Jenga team is recognised.
-Season records — longest Jenga run, highest individual score, top referred network — are published for everyone to see.
+The largest surviving Dognami team is recognised.
+Season records — longest Dognami run, highest individual score, top referred network — are published for everyone to see.

 😴 Off-Season ~4–6 weeks